 Senior citizens 65 and older can enroll in any public institution of higher learning tuition-free.
 The University of Kentucky's Donovan Fellowship for Academic Scholars applies this waiver to both audited and for-credit classes, as long as students meet admissions requirements and space is available.

 There is no mandated tuition waiver for Michigan seniors, but some schools offer one.
 Western Michigan University's Senior Citizens Opportunity Program in Education grants residents 62 and older tuition-free enrollment in one class per semester (not for credit).
-Michigan Tech waives tuition and related fees for up to two courses per semester for students 60 and older.
+Northern Michigan University also offers asenior tuition break, and Michigan Tech waives tuition and related fees for up to two courses per semester for students 60 and older.

 Mississippi State University offers a tuition waiver for retirees 60 and older for two on-campus courses per semester.
 Senior students are limited to six semester hours per semester with a maximum of 18 hours for the year at the Starkville or Meridian campuses or the Center for Distance Education.
 The University of Mississippi has a Lifelong Learning program for seniors 65 and older that covers one course per semester for free.